MorganSandercock/Adafruit_LSM6DS/README.md

 Tested and works great with the Adafruit LSM6DSOX Breakout Board [<img src="assets/board.jpg?raw=true" width="500px">](https://www.adafruit.com/products/4438)

+Updated for LSM6DSV320 and all other LSM6DSV... variants.
+These chips have a different pinout to the others and either a "dual channel" or a complete second "high G" accelerometer in the package.

 This chip uses I2C to communicate, 2 pins are required to interface